 But if you check yourself to recount the parts of your experience that were genuinely fun and relaxing, your brain wires up for a new pattern of positive thinking.

 Using positive phrases to describe your life while trying to see the good in most situations can help you reinforce your positive thinking mindset — science says so.

 - 16. Once you replace negative thoughts with positive ones, you’ll start having positive results. ― Willie Nelson

 - 17. It makes a big difference in your life when you stay positive. ― Ellen DeGeneres

 - 18. The good life is a process, not a state of being.
 It is a direction, not a destination. ― Carl Rogers

 - 19. You’re braver than you believe, stronger than you seem, and smarter than you think. ― A.A.
 Milne

 - 20. Positive thinking can be contagious.
 Being surrounded by winners helps you develop into a winner. ― Arnold Schwarzenegger

 Change your words: Life is full of responsibilities, big and small.
 Each day, you have to hurtle from one crisis to another.

-You have to wake up, have to eat breakfast, and go out to work.
+You have to wake up, have to eat breakfast, and have to go out to work.
 You have to go shopping to buy clothes.
-And you have to pay for the insurance for your car and house.
+And you have to pay for insurance for your car and house.